Allegheny Township, Blair County, Pennsylvania

 Allegheny Township is a township in Blair County, Pennsylvania, United States.
 The population was 6,585 at the 2020 census.
 It is part of the Altoona, Pennsylvania Metropolitan Statistical Area.

 Geography

 Allegheny Township is located in western Blair County.
 It is bordered by the city of Altoona and Logan Township to the north, Frankstown Township to the east, the boroughs of Hollidaysburg and Duncansville as well as Blair Township to the southeast, Freedom Township at Allegheny Township's southernmost point, and Juniata Township to the southwest.
 The western border is the Blair County–Cambria County line, with Cresson and Gallitzin townships directly bordering.
 The borough of Tunnelhill where it enters Blair County also borders the west side of the township.

-Communities within the township include Canan Station, Carson Valley, Cross Keys, Sunbrook, and most of Foot of Ten, all in the eastern part of the township.
+Communities within the township include Canan Station, Carson Valley, Cross Keys, Sunbrook, most of Foot of Ten, and part of Lakemont, all in the eastern part of the township.

 According to the United States Census Bureau, Allegheny Township has a total area of 76.7 km2, of which 0.01 sqkm, or 0.02%, is water.